 Curious about the fate of assets that cannot be protected?
 In a Chapter 7 bankruptcy, nonexempt property is typically sold by the trustee, and the proceeds are used to satisfy your creditors.
 However, in my experience, there is usually the option to negotiate with the trustee and repurchase your property from the Bankruptcy Estate at its fair market value.
 Typically, the funds for such a purchase must come from a relative or friend.

 In Chapter 13 Bankruptcy, your assets are never at risk of being sold.
 However, you’re required to repay an amount equal to the nonexempt value through the bankruptcy plan.
-It’s important to note that the exemptions for both Chapter 7 and Chapter 13 bankruptcy are identical in Illinois.
-The key distinction in Chapter 13 lies in the fact that these exemptions serve to reduce the amount you’ll repay in the bankruptcy plan.
+The exemptions apply equally in both Chapter 7 and Chapter 13, but in Chapter 13 they reduce the amount you must repay rather than protecting property from sale.

 Conclusion